helloabunai/ScaleHD/src/docs/RequiredPackages.rst

     PIP requires Python to function.
 If you are working on OS X or any modern version of Ubuntu, you already have Python 2.7 installed, and do not need to do anything else.
 If you lack access to Python 2.7, contact your system administrator to get it installed, or see https://www.python.org/downloads/release/python-2713/.

 .. note::
-    Throughout these instructions, we will refer to a "builds" directory, where we will be installing third party binaries.
+    Throughout these instructions, we will refer to a "builds" directory, where we will be installing third-party binaries.
 In our examples, we have used the folder path '/Users/alastairm/Documents/Builds', wherein will be subfolders for each binary.
 How you allocate your binaries is up to you, but this tutorial will follow this builds directory format.

 .. image:: img/install-term.png